AnirudhPradhan/microarray-8thsem/README.md

-# Triclustering Algorithms for Temporal Gene Expression Analysis
+# Tricluster: An Effective Algorithm for Mining Coherent Clusters in 3D Microarray Data

 Replication and benchmarking of **six clustering algorithms** (1D → 2D → 3D) on temporal gene expression tensors (genes × conditions × timepoints).